 To generate a good experience, different solutions can be proposed in order to create a circuit where we want the customer goes.

 1. SHOWCASE.
-The experience begins outside the store, in the window, at the moment when we create this hook to get customers go indoors.
-At this point, we work on content that impacts, as offers or sales.
+The experience begins outside the store, in the window, at the moment when we create this hook to get customers to go indoors.
+At this point, we work on the content that impacts, like offers or sales.
 This is the reason to go in, although the client does not end up buying the hook, he will maybe buy another product of more value.

 2. WELCOMING SCENT.
 Once we have attracted the customer, we have to give a first impression.
 When the door is crossed, it’s time to stimulate our most developed sense: the smell.
 A welcoming aroma will help to remember, relax and at the same time introduce the symphony that will make the consumer smiles.

 3. DO NOT MISS THE MUSIC.
 In-store music is one of the most stimulating ways because depending on the rhythm of it, our behavior will be one way or another.

 4. INTERACTIVITY.
 Along the experiential circuit, the consumer should be always stimulated, through different solutions of digital signage as interactive applications that allow them to discover information about specific products, or even integrated sensors that allow segmenting the contents according to each target.